"Let’s Rename Earth Day"

 Apparently jellyfish thrive on an acidic environment, so it doesn’t look like we’re going to wipe out all life in the ocean, just most of it.
 Sure, losing Pacific salmon is going to be a bummer, but I eat Pacific salmon several times a week, so I don’t see how I’m in a position to march on the nation’s capital to protest their extinction.
 I won’t eat farm-raised salmon, though, since my doctor says I get enough antibiotics from the tap water.

-If thousands of inedible species can’t adapt to our monomaniacal quest to return every last bit of fossil carbon back into the atmosphere ASAP, why should we care?
-Other species will do just fine, like kudzu, cactus, cockroaches, rats (and ratsnakes), scorpions, the bark beetle, Anopheles mosquitoes and the malaria parasites they harbor.
-Who are we to pick favorites — especially since those same species must also have all been on Noah’s ark!
+If thousands of inedible species can’t adapt to our monomaniacal quest to return every last bit of fossil carbon back into the atmosphere, why should we care?
+Other species will do just fine, like kudzu, cactus, cockroaches, rats (and ratsnakes, scorpions, the bark beetle, Anopheles mosquitoes and the malaria parasites they harbor.
+Who are we to pick favorites?

 I didn’t hear any complaining after the dinosaurs and many other species were wiped out when an asteroid hit the earth and made room for mammals and, eventually, us.
 If God hadn’t wanted us to dominate all living creatures on the earth, he wouldn’t have sent that asteroid in the first place, and he wouldn’t have turned the dead plants and animals into fossil carbon that could power our Industrial Revolution, destroy the climate, and ultimately kill more plants and animals.